camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/configuration/environment-variables.md

 title: "Environment variables"
 ---

+Let's take a closer look at the environment variables for configuration, operators, and developers.

 ## Environment variables for configuration

 The configuration can be provided as a file or through environment variables.
 Mixing both sources is also possible.
 In that case environment variables have precedence over the configuration settings in the configuration file.